A Pacific creative incubator community

 WAIWAI • VALUES

-We celebrate the multi-cultural, intersectional, diverse global communities and networks of Pacific Islanders too often flattened and strive to amplify equally diverse voices and experiences that reclaim their narrative on their own terms
+We celebrate the multi-cultural, intersectional, diverse global communities and networks of Pacific Islanders too often flattened; we strive to amplify equally diverse voices and experiences that reclaim their narrative on their own terms.

 Honoring and responding to Pacific artists preceding us: